christianacca/web-api-starter/docs/create-github-actions-infrastructure-pipeline.md

    1. (optional) Adjust the environments setup in [github-setup-environments.yml](../.github/workflows/github-setup-environments.yml)
    2. Go to the Actions tab in the github repo
-   3. Manually run the workflow 'Create Github environments'
+   3. Manually run the workflow 'Github Create Environments'

 3. (optional) Add approvals and branch protection policies